rutikwankhade/Devblogs-hashnode/ck7k24sxu01otnds1bukx15ip.md

 ![api.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1583677525710/2qqTY-VUe.png)

 Well.
 This is more than enough to get you started.
-If you liked this collection, share it with your friends. let everyone know about these github repositories.
+If you liked this collection, share it with your friends. let everyone know about these Github repositories.

-You can connect me here on [Linkedin](https://www.linkedin.com/in/rutik-wankhade) and [Github](https://github.com/rutikwankhade) or visit my portfolio [here](https://rutikw.now.sh)
+I keep writing about the things I learned and applied.
+So you can connect with me on [Twitter](https://twitter.com/WankhadeRutik), [Github](https://github.com/rutikwankhade)  or [Linkedin](https://www.linkedin.com/in/rutik-wankhade).

-⚡ Happy learning !
+⚡ Happy learning!